yketa/cells/README.md

 ### Python binding

 `VertexModel` is exposed to Python through `pybind11` in `bind.cpp`.
-Importantly, this file also contains additional methods to provide control of the forces in Python.
+Importantly, this file also contains additional methods to provide control of the forces and faster access to information within `VertexModel` in Python.

 ### Forces

 Forces are defined separately and are attached to the `VertexModel` class following a class factory method (see `class_factory.hpp`) which enables to add and remove different forces.
 There are two general classes of forces enabled (see `base_forces.hpp`): forces which are computed for all vertices of a given type (`VertexForce` class), and forces which are computed for all half-edges of a given type (`HalfEdgeForce` class).

 Definitions of forces belong in `forces.hpp`.
 Script `forces.cpp` provides definitions of `VertexModel` methods to add them to the simulation object.
 Header `forces_pickle.hpp` provides definitions of own and `VertexModel` methods to pickle and unpickle these forces and their state.
 Finally, forces are exposed to Python in `bind.cpp`.
-On the Python side, forces are initialised in `init.py` and forces-dependent plotting are defined in `read.py`.
+On the Python side, forces are initialised in `init.py` and forces-dependent plotting are defined in `plot.py`.

 Descriptions of some forces can be found in `docs/forces.pdf` and `docs/active_junction.pdf`.